This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Recipe Tips and Notes

 • Take you time browning mushrooms.
 Be careful not to steam.
-They need to get a good colour on them, so turn you heat up and make them look extra golden.
+They need to get a good colour on them, so turn them heat up when sautéing and make them look extra golden.
+And it’s best to give them a bit of space by using a This is an affiliate link.large skillet.

 • Use a combination of This is an affiliate link.olive oil and butter for extra delicious flavour, or use clarified butter to avoid burning.

-• Cook your sauce over low heat to prevent sour cream from separating.
+• Cook your sauce over low heat to prevent the sour cream from separating.

 • If you find the taste of sour cream too strong, use half sour cream and half double cream.